 Course Description: This course builds on the techniques developed in Engineering Technology 1.
-You will be able to explore different manufacturing techniques, such as Epoxy Resin molding, four axis milling and casting.
-You will use your past experience to develop project ideas, and you will be given a degree of freedom in choosing projects.
-The course is project-oriented; the emphasis is on completing projects that demonstrate creativity and skill.
-You will be assessed on project completion and in-class work habits.
+You will learn and explore the engineering design process through a mechanical based project of your own design.
+You will use your past experience to develop project ideas, and be given a degree of freedom in choosing projects with an emphasis on demonstrating creativity and skill.